oh-facts/y3k-8/README.md

 `./bin/emu.exe "xxx.bin"`

-Check the docs and `tests/` to look at the assembly instructions that are currently supported.
+Check the `docs/spec` and `tests/` to look at the assembly instructions that are currently supported.

 When you compile an asm file, you will see the lexer and parser output.